ZwCreatePhoton/MyWarez/README.md

 ***
 ***
 *** To avoid retyping too much info.
 Do a search and replace for the following:
-*** CreatePhotonW, mywarez, @CreatePhotonW, email, MyWarez, Malware Kill Chain build framework -->
+*** ZwCreatePhoton, mywarez, @ZwCreatePhoton, email, MyWarez, Malware Kill Chain build framework -->